[UPDATE: Post updated with Gypsylord intro and Axes on a new AD Assassin item!]

 "Quote:

 1) You've designed a mid, a top, an adc and a jungler.
 Is your next one a support/are you ever going to do a support?
-I like the champs you design a lot, and I'm a support main (bard4life) so I'd love to see you design a support.
+I like the champs you design a lot, and I'm a support main (bard4life) so I'd love to see you design a support.1) I majored in economics and studied film, theater, chem, and japanese on the side.

 2) Who's your favorite champion that you've designed?